 Building upon the foundation established in the elementary school, the course provides techniques for preventing and resolving behavioral issues of children and youth in the classroom and school.
 Includes resources for working with challenging students.
+It provides a foundation for discipline policies in middle and high schools.
 Prerequisite: Admission to Teacher Education Program.
 Fall semester.